Jon Ralston: 2016 Nevada Democratic state convention

 Reporting on the Nevada Democratic state convention in 2016, Ralston tweeted that supporters of U.S. Senator Bernie Sanders had thrown chairs.
 The Associated Press filed a similar report.
 NPR originally repeated Ralston's reporting as did other media outlets, but removed it after only being able to find evidence of a chair being lifted in the air but not of one being thrown.
 Snopes, a website that documents and debunks urban legends and rumors, identified Ralston as the source for the statement that Sanders supporters had thrown chairs and said there was no evidence to support it.

 The Nevada Independent

-Ralston's plans to launch a digital news publication in early 2017 called The Nevada Independent were first reported in November 2016.
-The site launched on January 17, 2017 and Ralston announced he would disclose the sources of all its donations.
+Ralston launched a digital news publication in early 2017 titled The Nevada Independent, and Ralston announced he would disclose the sources of its donations.

+Personal life

+Ralston married Sarah Hoeveler, a former TV reporter and anchor, and they had one child.
+They divorced and Ralston in 2012 married Jessica Sferrazza, a Reno city councilor.
+The couple divorced in 2017.